Davi-o/Davi-o/README.md

 * System Analysis and Development student 🎓
 * Slack writer ✒️

-Whats my major motto to continue in this area you may ask (im hoping that you make this question to me someday), i would answer:
+What's my major motto to continue in this area you may ask (I'm hoping that you make this question to me someday), I would answer:
-Discover new things, and find new paths always changing my approaches and trying to maintain the high level development that y'all waiting.
+Discover new things, and find new paths always changing my approaches and trying to maintain the high-level development that y'all waiting for.

 You can find me in [LinkedIn](http://www.linkedin.com/in/o-davi/),